spacemeshos/product/product_plan.md

 2. `Spacemesh SDK` - an SDK for building Spacemesh apps

-3. `Spacemesh Browser Extension` - provides the `Spacemesh API` to html5/javascript apps which run in a web browser.
+3. A workflow to sign transactions in any dapp using a mobile native `Spacemesh Wallet App`

 ### Main new components
 1. `Spacemesh full node`, `Spacemesh API` and `Spacemesh Gateway` updates to support payment channels

 2. `Spacemesh SDK` - A Javascript npm library for node.js server apps and client-side web apps

-3. `Spacemesh Browser Extension` - A standard browser extension enables web apps to interact with the Spacemesh computer in supporting web browsers such as Chrome, Firefox and Brave.
+3. `Spacemesh Wallet app` - a mobile native for Android and iOS that supports bio authentication for user sign-in and a workflow to sign transactions in dapps.

 ### Use cases
 1. App publisher adds `Spacemesh Coins` features to its web app

 2. App publisher adds token-based functionality to its web app

-3. User installs the `Spacemesh Browser Extension` to enable `Spacemesh powered apps`
+3. User installs the `Spacemesh Wallet App` on his mobile device and uses his device bio auth capabilities (finger thumb detection, face detection, etc...) to log into the App.

-4. User uses `Spacemesh powered apps` and sign transactions using the `Spacemesh browser extension`
+4. User uses a `Spacemesh powered apps` and sign transactions using his `Spacemesh Wallet App`.

 ----